 As mentioned earlier, I didn’t end up working on a sequel, although here’s some work-in-progress images for the Horror colouring book which didn’t quite happen.
 I hope you find these interesting.
 I like the first Haunted Horror sketch, although it was deemed too sexual even though it’s for an adult colouring book.
 I guess the client felt ghouls looked as though they were preying on the girl?

 I then amended to the second Hellish Horrors sketch.
 I like this one even better and makes it clearer that the girl is the one in charge here!
 Again, client not convinced.
 I needed to try again with a different idea.

 I designed the ‘Head full of Horror’ illustration.
 I liked the pun for the potential title and thought it would be impactful.
 It wasn’t accepted.

 Eventually the corpse/ ghoul bride and skeleton groom below was deemed a little more wholesome.
+They loved it!
 I especially liked the ‘Eyes-cubes’ in the glass.

 Making use of colouring books

 With books like this, I always wonder how much detail is too much detail to include in a drawing?
 I’ve seen some colouring books which are effectively fully-rendered, grey-shaded pencil drawings which are presented as colouring pages.
 I’m not sure I like this idea.
 What do you think?